stevenmoraleszeta/stevenmoraleszeta/README.md

 ## 🧠 About Me

-👨‍💻 **CEO & Lead Software Developer** at [Novaera Solutions](https://linkedin.com/in/stevenmoralesfallas), leading a team of 6+ innovators building intelligent and scalable digital solutions.
+👨‍💻 **CEO & Lead Software Developer** at [Novaera](https://linkedin.com/in/stevenmoralesfallas), leading a team of 6+ innovators building intelligent and scalable digital solutions.
 🎓 **CEO & Lead Tech Educator** at [ZETA Academia](https://zetaacademia.com/) — leading a team of 4+ tech educators and empowering 1,000+ students to learn Python, AI, and Web Development through personalized, hands-on education.
 🚀 Looking for an opportunity to join a forward-thinking company where I can pour my energy, creativity, and skills into **building technology that truly makes an impact.**
 🌱 Currently advancing toward **expertise in Artificial Intelligence.**